oral-hygiene-header.jpg

 Polish.

-We perform a final clean and polish to remove any lingering or hard-to-remove stains.
+They’ll perform a final polish to try and remove any lingering or hard-to-remove stains.

 4